 Harriet teaches a range of basket weaving workshops for individuals, groups and conferences both in Australia and internationally.

-In the next 12 months will be teaching basketry classes as part of textile retreats in Australia, Samoa and Sri Lanka.
-Please email me email@example.com to register your interest or to be emailed itineraries when they are released.
+In the next 12 months she will be teaching basketry classes as part of textile retreats incorporating yoga and good food in beautiful settings.
+Please email email@example.com to register your interest or to be emailed itineraries when they are released.